The major in political science consists of nine courses plus two course of Independent Study (PSCI 451-452). The requirements for the major include:

 - Senior Independent Study (PSCI 451-452), to be completed within the area of concentration.

 The foregoing describes the minimum major in political science; students may count toward graduation additional courses in political science.
 Indeed, students are strongly encouraged to take additional upper-division political science courses in order to acquire depth of understanding in preparation for Junior and Senior Independent Study.
-The minor in Political Science consists of six courses, including at least two introductory level course and at least one course in not fewer than three fields.
+The minor in Political Science consists of six courses, including at least one 100-level course and at least one course in not fewer than three fields.

 Declaring the Major

 Students are required to declare a major by February of their sophomore year.
 It is to your advantage to declare Political Science as early as possible in order to get the best advising and guidance from the department.
 You are required to determine a concentration at the time that you declare the major.
 The concentration defines your particular thematic focus, determines the advanced courses you will take in the major, helps you to select an appropriate academic advisor, and provides valuable training for Junior and Senior Independent Study.
 Students may concentrate in one of the following four fields:

 - U.S. politics examines the interactions among political parties, interest groups, social movements, and government institutions in the United States .

 - Comparative politics provides students with a broader view of their own society by putting their experience into the context of how other societies have attempted to solve problems of governance, justice, economic development and political stability.

 - International relations is concerned with patterns of conflict and cooperation among nation-states, international organizations, and non-governmental actors such as environmental groups and multinational corporations.

 - Political theory questions the philosophical foundation of our understanding of the political world and its implications for justice and the common good.